Zuyuf/nginx_notes/timeouts/frontend_timeouts.md

 # Frontend Timeouts
 Frontend Timeouts is what the Client talks to NGINX.
-For Security & Efficient use of resources.
+The timeouts provide Security & Efficient use of resources.
 #### Only Commonly used Timeouts are listed